 When you have your colon removed, do you feel lighter?
 Are your insides jiggly?

 You’d probably expect to feel lighter or feel things move around with all the extra space, but I don’t think many ostomates notice anything different after they lose their colon.

 I’m curious about vegan ostomy products.
 Is there any way for me to sample any?

 First, let me say THANK YOU for wanting to try ostomy products that are free of animal ingredients!

-I’ve put together a list of ostomy products that I’ve confirmed to either vegan or non-vegan.
-You can search the list by brand, product code or type and you can sort the list however you like.
+I’ve put together a list of ostomy products that I’ve confirmed as either vegan or non-vegan.
+You can search the list by brand, product code or type, and you can sort the list however you like.
 I’d suggest contacting the manufacturer to see if they offer free samples (most do).